cwarlysolsberg/GWAS_Tutorial/docs/assoc.md

     ```bash
     awk '!/'NA'/' logistic_results.assoc.logistic > logistic_results.assoc_2.logistic
     ```
-=== "--assoc"
-    !!! note
-        the --assoc option does not allow to correct covariates such as principal components (PC's)/ MDScomponents, which makes it less suited for association analyses.
-    ```bash
-    plink --bfile $FILE_GWAS --assoc --out assoc_results
-    ```

 === "--linear"
-    In case of a quantitative outcome measure the option --logistic should be replaced by --linear.
+    In case of a quantitative outcome measure the option --logistic should be replaced by **--linear** as to perform linear regression analysis.
 The use of the --assoc option is also possible for quantitative outcome measures (as metioned previously, this option does not allow the use of covariates).

 ## Account for Multiple testing